 Although biochemical tests exist for measuring the levels of Vit.
 A (retinol) in the blood, clinically the presence of Bitot's spot and history of night blindness is often sufficient for referring the individual for further evaluation and management.
-Bitot's Spots once formed cannot be removed by Vitamin A treatment.
+Bitot's spots once formed cannot be removed by Vitamin A treatment.

-b) Treatment:
+b) Treatment of Xerophthalmia

-Children below 5 years, receive 2 lakh IU of Vitamin A orally every 6 months under the Universal Immunization Programme (1 lakh IU below age of 1 year).
-Severe cases of Xerophthalmia are treated using 2 lakh IU of vitamin A by mouth on the first day.
+Children below 5 years, receive 2 lakh International Unit (IU) of Vitamin A orally every 6 months under the Universal Immunization Programme (1 lakh IU below age of 1 year).
+Severe cases of c) Your role in management of Xeropthalmia

+Xerophthalmia are treated using 2 lakh IU of vitamin A by mouth on the first day.
 Repeat the same dose on the second day and again after 14 days.